Back to Insights

 Several variables influence what you'll pay for fractional HR services:

-• Experience Level: Senior HR executives with extensive expertise cost more than junior consultants, but often deliver faster, more impactful results.
+• Experience Level: Senior HR executives deliver faster, more impactful results but command higher rates.

-• Industry Specialization: HR consultants with niche industry knowledge (healthcare, manufacturing, tech) command premium rates due to specialized compliance requirements.
+• Industry Specialization: Healthcare, manufacturing, and tech HR consultants command premium rates due to specialized compliance requirements.

-• Scope of Services: Strategic HR leadership costs more than administrative HR support.
-Executive-level strategy work commands premium pricing.
+• Scope of Services: Strategic HR leadership costs more than administrative support.

-• Engagement Duration: Long-term retainers often come with discounted rates compared to short-term projects—typically 10-20% savings.
+• Engagement Duration: Long-term retainers often come with 10-20% savings.

-• Urgency: Rush projects or urgent needs may incur premium rates of 25-50% above standard pricing.
+• Urgency: Rush projects may incur premium rates of 25-50% above standard pricing.

 Cost Comparison: Fractional vs. Full-Time HR